 The CSU track and cross country teams have a tradition of academic success under Bedard's leadership.
-Last season the Ram's earned USTFCCCA All-Academic Team honors in men's and women's cross country and track and field.
-Both teams had a 3.31 cumulative GPA and the men's team earned a 3.18 GPA to qualify for team selection.Bedard supports and strives for high academic standards with his teams and celebrates those academic achievements equally with athletic achievement.The teams also achieved 33 Academic All-Conference Awards in the 2013 season.
+Last season the Ram's earned USTFCCCA All-Academic Team honors in men's and women's cross country and track and field.The women's track team had a 3.31 cumulative GPA and the men's team earned a 3.18 GPA to qualify for team selection.Bedard supports and strives for high academic standards with his teams and celebrates those academic achievements equally with athletic achievement.The teams also achieved 33 Academic All-Conference Awards in the 2013 season.
 Three women and four men were named to the USTFCCCA Outstanding Academic Achievement recognition for academic excellence.

 Coach Bedard's expertise extends well beyond the throwing events.
 For three seasons he coached the long jump and triple jump events at CSU and was also the heptathlon/decathlon coordinator for 10 seasons.
 He coached Liz Toman to a school record, conference championship, and NCAA qualifying mark in the high jump.
 In the multi-events Bedard coached conference champions in the decathlon, and CSU records in the heptathlon and women's triple jump.

 One of Coach Bedard's most successful athletes is Casey Malone, a discus thrower he originally recruited from Colorado's Arvada West High School.
-Bedard and Malone have worked together for over fifteen years and in 2010 Casey won his second discus title at the USA Championships.In 2009 Casey also won the discus title earning a spot on the US team competing at the World Championships placing 5th.
+Bedard and Malone have worked together for over fifteen years and in 2010 Casey won his second discus title at the USA Championships.In 2009 Casey also won the discus title earning a spot on the US team competing at the World Championships placing fifth.
 In 2008 Casey placed third at the Olympic Trials, securing a spot on the United States Olympic Team that competed in Beijing.
 Malone also made the U.S. Olympic Team in 2004 and placed sixth in the discus competition at the Athens Olympics.
 In 1996, when Malone was a freshman at Colorado State, Bedard coached him to a Junior National title and a Junior World Championship gold medal.
 In all during his collegiate career, Malone garnered four All-American certificates and an NCAA title in the discus.
 He currently owns the Colorado State University school record in the discus at 211 feet, 6 inches.

 Another of Bedard's standout throwers is Loree Smith, the 2005 NCAA National Champion hammer thrower, who was also the runner-up in the indoor weight throw and a five-time All-American.
 Loree set the American collegiate record in the indoor weight throw with a mark of 74-3 during the 2005 indoor season.
-Loree also set an NCAA collegiate record in the hammer throw at the MWC Championships with a throw of 229-9 (70.02 meters).
+Loree also set an NCAA collegiate record in the hammer throw at the MW championships with a throw of 229-9 (70.02 meters).
 Smith earned a spot on the United States Olympic Team in 2008 and competed in the hammer throw in the Beijing Olympics.

 Coach Bedard has shared his coaching expertise as a featured speaker at numerous conferences and clinics across the country.
-He has also developed two instructional DVD's on discus throwing technique, which are available through championship books and videos.
+He has also developed two instructional DVD's on discus throwing technique, which are available through Championship Books and Videos.
 Before he began his coaching career, Bedard was a student-athlete in track and field at Colorado State University from 1983-88.
 He finished as the Western Athletic Conference runner-up in the discus and placed eighth in the shot put.

-The staff is very excited to help this team grow and learn and get better while teaching a process oriented approach to training.I am excited to see this talented group of freshman begin their careers at Colorado State University.With this recruiting class and the number of athletes that qualified for the Junior Nationals and NCAA West meet gives us a really good indication of the potential of this group.
-Our staff believes we can challenge for the MW titles this season.
+"The staff is very excited to help this team grow and learn and get better while teaching a process oriented approach to training.I am excited to see this talented group of freshman begin their careers at Colorado State University.With this recruiting class and the number of athletes that qualified for the Junior Nationals and NCAA West meet, itgives us a really good indication of the potential of this group.
+Our staff believes we can challenge for the MWC title this season."